Employing international students and graduates in Australia

 Employees may also be eligible to apply for permanent residency themselves if their work experience in your organisation is relevant to their nominated skilled occupation.

-Sponsoring an employee for temporary and permanent residency would have cost and other implications.
+Sponsoring an employee for temporary and permanent residency could have cost and other implications.
 View the Department of Home Affairs (HA) website or seek independent advice from a registered migration agent.

 Skilled migration visa processing times

-Regional Sponsored and employer-sponsored visas receive priority processing by HA.
+Regional sponsored and employer-sponsored visas receive priority processing by the Department of Home Affairs.
 The estimated processing time for an employer-sponsored visa is between three to twelve months so you should consider whether to sponsor the employee for temporary or permanent residency at least six months prior to the conclusion of their current work visa.
 Check the skilled migration visa processing times for the latest processing time.